prometheus/docs/content/docs/introduction/comparison.md

 ## Prometheus vs. Sensu

 [Sensu](https://sensu.io) is an open source monitoring and observability pipeline with a commercial distribution which offers additional features for scalability.
-The entire Sensu observabliity pipeline configuration can be defined as code (declarative JSON or YAML template files).
 It can reuse existing Nagios plugins.

 ### Scope